 - Where do they fail?

-For example: Let’s say all of the providers in your area have 9-5 hours (do people really have these hours, anyway), maybe you should consider offering hours slightly longer like 8-6 or 7-5.
+For example: Let’s say all of the providers in your area have 9-5 hours (do people really have these hours?), maybe you should consider offering hours slightly longer like 8-6 or 7-5.
 You might be able to attract parents who have slightly different scheduling needs.

 Or maybe all the programs in your area offer full-day programs.
 You could offer a half-day program for parents that don’t need a full day solution.
 See how this works?

-Here are some ethical ways to get all the info you need
+Here are some ethical ways to check in on the competition

 Here’s how to research

 True!
 But, there are ways around that.
-And I don’t mean calling your competitors on the phone and trying to get them to divulge all their stuff (I actually hate that).
+And I don’t mean calling your competitors on the phone, pretending to be a parent and trying to get them to divulge all their stuff (I actually hate that).
 No, here are some ethical ways to get all the info you need.

 Check out the local childcare ads.
 This is a perfect place to research your competition.
 Ads typically list program information, target age group, and maybe even prices.
 Check out Craigslist, Yelp and any other place childcare are advertised in your area.